murtiad/murtiad.github.io/_pages/talks.md

 {% endfor %}

 # Invited talks
+- AI for 3D Digital Twins in Cultural Heritage.
+Invited talk for stakeholder forum of <a href="https://www.3d4ch-competencecentre.eu/" target="_blank">3D-4CH Online Competence Centre in 3D for Cultural Heritage</a>, 23 March 2026
+- Unseen Forces: How Environmental Threats Shape the Future of 3D Built Heritage.
+Keynote talk during the <a href="https://3darch.fbk.eu/" target="_blank">3D-ARCH 2026</a> Workshop in Ancona, Italy, 10-12 February 2026.
 - A Digital Link To the Past: AI and Geospatial Technologies for Heritage Documentation.
 Invited talk for <a href="https://ice-smartech.org/" target="_blank">ICE-SMARTECH 2023</a>, 17-19 July 2023 organised by Maranatha Christian University, Bandung, Indonesia.
 - Napak tilas maya: Peran teknik geospasial dan pembelajaran mesin dalam rekonstruksi 3D untuk dokumentasi cagar budaya.
 Webinar, 5 May 2023 organised by Center for Geospatial, BRIN.
 - Semantically enriched architectural photogrammetry using deep learning methods.
 Keynote talk for <a href="https://reaachid.wixsite.com/2022" target="_blank">REAACH-ID 2022</a>, 11-12 October 2022 organised by Sapienza Università di Roma. <a href="https://youtu.be/_SawXCRzCAo?t=48" target="_blank">Link to recording</a>.